itsaark/helix/README.md

 # Helix

 DNA is a very sensitive and personal information.
-I think that DNA sequencing, storage, and distribution should be completely anonymous.
+I believe that DNA sequencing, storage, and distribution should be completely anonymous.

 Helix is an attempt to create a blockchain to store and retrieve DNA anonymously.